-Urban Mixed-Use (UMU): up to 60 units per acre; and up to 20 additional units per acre by Special Use Permit_48 additional units per acre via bonus provisions for affordable housing or tree preservation

-This land use category allows residential, office, retail and serve uses either as standalone uses or combined in a mixed-use development format.
-Light assembly, fabrication, and processing uses within fully enclosed structures shall be allowed in specified zoning districts as specially regulated by the Land Development Code.
-Structures in this category shall be oriented to the street and encouraged multi-modal transportation through the development design.
+Urban Mixed-Use (UMU): up to 60 units per acre; and up to 20 additional units per acre by Special Use Permit fully enclosed structures shall be allowed in specified zoning districts as specially regulated by the Land Development Code.
+Structures in this category shall be oriented to the street and encouraged multimodal transportation through the development design.
 Developments located within this category shall be scaled to fit the character of the area.
-Residential density shall be limited to 60 units per acre with provisions to add up to 20 additional units per acre by Special Use permit or 48 additional units per acre via bonus provisions as specified in the land development regulations.
+Residential density shall be limited to 60 units per acre. with provisions to add up to 20 additional units per acre by Special Use permit as specified in the land development regulations.
+In addition to the standard density allowances, a density bonus of up to 30% above the base density units per acre is available for developments that meet affordable housing requirements.
+Developments that exceed the minimum required affordable housing provisions, or provide for tree preservation, are eligible for additional density bonuses, subject to specific criteria and guidelines established in the Land Development Code.
 Maximum building height shall range between 4 to 5 stories, depending upon the implementing zoning district, with provisions to add up to an additional 1 to 2 stories by a height bonus system as established in the Land Development Code.
 Land development regulations shall set the appropriate densities, the types of uses; design criteria; landscaping, and pedestrian/vehicular access.
 Public and private schools, places of religious assembly and community facilities are appropriate within this category.